Pet Dental Care Services

 Preventative Dental Home Care

-Brushing your pet’s teeth can go along way toward preventing dental disease.
-Some pets resist brushing but can be taught to accept or even like it with a little work, especially if you introduce brushing when your pet is a puppy or kitten.
-Healthy Pets Veterinary Care recommends brushing your pet’s teeth once a day (or at least 3 times a week), but remember, any brushing is better than no brushing!
+Brushing your pet’s teeth can go a long way toward preventing dental disease.
+Some pets resist brushing, but can be taught to accept, or even like it with a little work, especially if you introduce brushing when your pet is a puppy or kitten.

-Step 2: Once your pet is comfortable with this practice (usually a couple of weeks) you should introduce a pet toothbrush.
 We recommend using the finger toothbrush.
-Make small circular motions with the brush at a 45 degree angle, beginning at the back of the mouth.
+Make small circular motions with the brush at a 45-degree angle, beginning at the back of the mouth.
 Usually eight to ten strokes are sufficient for any given area.
 Attempt to brush all sides of your pet’s teeth to the best of your abilities.

 If brushing your pet’s teeth is not an option, we are happy to discuss other products and methods to ensure the long term oral health of your pet.

 At Healthy Pets Veterinary Care, we have a wide range of dental products including specialized dental diets, pet toothpaste and toothbrushes, dental chews, and more.
 We also have several pet wellness plans that include dental services to keep your dogs and cats in tip-top shape throughout their lives.
-Healthy Pets Veterinary Care is your one-stop-shop for all of your pet’s dental needs.
+We are your one-stop-shop for all of your pet’s dental needs.